Your Hosts

 In this workshop you will be introduced to a practice enhancing a sense of empathy stretching beyond personal preferences and limitations.

-The practice allows to explore multiple kinds of perceptions, feelings and body sensations within a safe framed setting.
+The practice allows exploration of multiple kinds of perceptions, feelings and body sensations within a safe framed setting.
 Doing the practice you learn to trust your body to implicitly do relational work for you.
 Read more and bio

 Greg Madison - Focusing-oriented Democracy